-Where CSE, or risk of it, is suspected, staff will discuss the case with the DSL.
-If after discussion a concern still remains, local safeguarding procedures will be triggered, including a referral to the local authority.
-The local authority and all other necessary authorities will then handle the matter to conclusion and the school will cooperate as needed.
+Where CSE, or the risk of it, is suspected, staff will discuss the case with the DSL.
+If after discussion a concern remains, local safeguarding procedures will be triggered, including referral to the LA.
+The LA and all other necessary authorities will then handle the matter to conclusion.
+The school will cooperate as needed.